EdwardJXLi/hugo-theme-hydra/README.md

 - Disabled logo greyout
 - Swap logo image to use placeholder image
 - Made header global across all blog pages
+- Swapped tags page to use list format